Schelbert197/portfolio/_portfolio_featured/frontier.md

 **Steps:**
 1. Initialization:
-  - Labels for all points are initialized to -1 (noise).
-  - A variable cluster_id is used to assign unique IDs to clusters.
+  - Label all frontier cluster_ids as -1 (noise), then change the ID as they are associated with a cluster.
 2. Neighbor Calculation:
-  - The helper function find_neighbors calculates the indices of points within eps distance from a given point.
-  - Uses the Euclidean distance (cv::norm) between points.
+  - The helper function `find_neighbors` calculates the indices of points within `eps` distance from a given point using the Euclidean distance (cv::norm) between points.
 3. Logic:
   - Iterate over each point:
     - If already labeled, skip the point.
     - Find its neighbors:
-      - If the number of neighbors is less than min_samples, mark the point as noise (-1).
+      - If the number of neighbors is less than `min_samples`, mark the point as noise (-1).
       - Else, start a new cluster:
         - Assign the point to the current cluster ID.
         - Expand the cluster by processing its neighbors:
-          - Points that were previously noise are re-labeled as part of the current cluster.
+          - Points previously labled as noise are re-labeled as part of the current cluster.
           - Core points (neighbors with sufficient neighbors themselves) have their neighbors added to the expansion queue.
           - If two clusters with different labels have perfectly adjacent neighbors (cells are bordering) they will be merged and relabeled allowing for continuous frontiers.
 4. Return: